Q: How do I get involved with Family Tree?

-- We do not publish personal experience stories (except brief stories in Tree Talk; see below) or the histories of specific families in our magazine.
+- We do not publish personal experience stories or the histories of specific families in our magazine.
 Nor do we publish generic family or parenting articles—keep in mind that our focus is how to do family history.

 - Please read a copy of the magazine before querying.